FREE SHIPPING on USA Orders $50+ / International Orders $75+

 Retinoids (the umbrella term for retinol creams) are ultra-potent skincare ingredients that come in a lot of forms.
 There’s:

-The problem with using them together?
-Retinol is extremely unstable and using it with ingredients like acids can be too hard on the skin, causing dryness, sensitivity, and irritation - particularly if you already have sensitive skin or use strong concentrations.
+What's the problem?
+Why are these skincare ingredients not to mix together Retinol is extremely unstable and using it with acids is hard on the skin.
+Together, they may cause dryness, sensitivity, and irritation - particularly if you already have sensitive skin or use strong concentrations.

 This one isn’t as much a statement about what notto do as it is a guideline about how to mix these ingredients.

-Oil and water don’t mix - this is something that we all know from basic chemistry classes.
-When it comes to skincare, this means that oil-based products leave a film on the skin that water-based products won’t be able to penetrate.
-So, if you follow an oil-based cleanser with a water-based vitamin C serum, for example, you simply won’t see your dark spots start to lighten, and you’ll likely think a faulty vitamin C product is to blame.
+Oil and water don’t mix - when it comes to skincare, this means that oil-based products leave a film on the skin that water-based products won’t be able to penetrate.
+If you follow an oil-based cleanser with a water-based vitamin C serum, for example, you won’t see your dark spots start to lighten.
+And you might think a faulty vitamin C product is to blame.

-Of course, this is not a hard-and-fast against the mixture.
+Of course, this is not a hard-and-fast rule against all oil and water mixtures.
 Botanical face oils can be effectively used on top of water-based products at the end of your skincare routine to seal everything in.
 This can work as a shield for the skin, keeping vitamins and nutrients in, giving actives an opportunity to sink in more deeply, and preventing trans-epidermal water loss.

-Niacinamide cancels out all of the good properties of vitamin C and turns it into a substance that causes redness and can trigger acne breakouts when the products are applied directly on top of one another.
+Niacinamide cancels out all of the good properties of vitamin C and turns it into a substance that causes redness.
+Acne breakouts can also be triggered when the products are applied directly on top of one another.

 If you’re going to use both, space application out by at least 10 minutes between each product to avoid any irritation.